Understanding Persuasion in Long-Running Agents: Related Work and Background

-\paragraphb{LLM-Based Agents.} LLMs have been embedded in execution loops in autonomous, tool-using agents.
-Instead of passive assistance, agents can complete multi-step tasks through iterative reasoning over intermediate observations and tool feedback \cite{yao2023react, wu2023autogen, wang2023voyager}.
-Such agents have been applied to a wide range of tasks, including web research, code generation, and long-horizon problem solving, on behalf of users \cite{wang2024survey}.
-Because agents maintain state across steps, their behavior can evolve during execution rather than being fully determined by a single prompt.
+\paragraphb{AI Agents.} LLMs have been embedded in execution loops in autonomous, tool-using agents.
+Instead of passive assistance, agents can complete multi-step tasks through iterative reasoning over observations and tool feedback \cite{yao2023react, wu2023autogen, wang2023voyager}.
+Agents have been applied to a range of tasks, including web research, code generation, and long-horizon problem solving, on behalf of users \cite{wang2024survey, zhou2024webarena, gou2026mindweb, jimenez2023swe}.
+Because agents maintain state across steps, their behavior can evolve during execution.

-\paragraphb{AI Persona and Model-Induced Behavior.} Although persona expression in LLMs can be unstable, context-dependent, and prompt-sensitive, prior work reports model-dependent behavioral tendencies induced by persona \cite{lee2025llms, lu2026assistant, dong2025humanizing}.
-Using persona prompting and psychological probes, studies have quantified variation in traits such as Big 5 personality, sycophancy, toxicity, and hallucination propensity \cite{serapio2025psychometric, jiang2023evaluating, dong2025humanizing, fanous2025syceval, lee2025llms}.
-Activation-space analyses further identify linear persona vectors that can be used to monitor or steer model behavior \cite{chen2025persona}, and subsequent work shows that persona-related features can emerge or shift during fine-tuning or RLHF \cite{wang2025persona}.
-These findings suggest that model behavior reflects persistent tendencies rather than purely local prompt effects.